 Do not dabble

-Be in control of your dental health by forming habits that automatically promote remineralization.
+Be in control of your dental health by forming habits that automatically promote remineralisation.
 Instead of searching for a quick fix, find sustainable solutions that you may adapt to your lifestyle.

-Remember that the habits that promote remineralization also play an important role in the healthy formation of teeth, and this goes for both temporary and permanent sets of teeth.
-So, it is better if you start early and don't wait until you already have cavities.
+Habits that promote remineralisation also play an important role in the healthy formation of both temporary and permanent teeth.
+So, it is better to start early rather than wait until you already have cavities.

 Hydration plays an important role when it comes to producing saliva, which is an important defence against plaque and cavities.
 Therefore, drink at least eight glasses of water every day to help avoid dry mouth and aid enamel repair.

 Get enough sleep, control your stress levels, and exercise on a daily basis.
-These three factors not only promote general health of the body but also have indirect impacts on your teeth by regulating hormones and running all the body's systems effectively.
+These three factors not only promote the general health of the body but also have an indirect effect on your teeth by regulating hormones and running all the body's systems effectively.